jehailey/Twitter-Sentiment-Tracking-Predictive-Analytics-in-the-Age-of-Social-Media/Twitter Crawler Engine/README.md

 # Twitter Engine
 ## An extension based off Jefferson-Henrique's "GetOldTweets," an API he made for retrieving tweets that extend past the 7 day limitation put on by Twitter's official API.
 Here is his GetOldTweets program: https://github.com/Jefferson-Henrique/GetOldTweets-python

+# To run this Python program, you need to have the following libraries installed: tweepy, pquery, pycparser, beautifulsoup4, lxml, Flask, Flask-Tweepy

 # Get Old Tweets Programatically
 A project written in Python to get old tweets, it bypass some limitations of Twitter Official API.